Adamantish/restful_river/README.md

 So much good stuff under the hood going on to avoid race conditions with single-threadedness whilst parallelising other workloads.

+## So you're saying this is how we should all be doing microservice communication?

+No. In a perfect world your services are really orthogonal to each other and it will be quite clear how to make a small and meaningful set of domain events cover all cases.
+Even when it's not clear, if you have a large project with multiple teams you should probably strive for it.
+Use this lib if you know that you would otherwise be writing events like `update_thing`, `destroy_thing`, `resync_nested_thingy`.
+Or if you have a lot of inter-service `POST`s going on that could be async.

 ## Is this just a Rails thing?